 2. Uncontrolled Expansion

 This happens when the business owner judges success as the rate of sales growth and expansion.
-I was in Taiwan last week and there was this local tour guide who bragged about his previous experience as one of the owner of a manufacturing company in China.
+I was in Taiwan last week and there was this local tour guide who bragged about his previous experience as one of the owners of a manufacturing company in China.
 According to him, the company employed 500 workers during its peak and due to their obsession in growing the business, they fatally overlooked the “hidden” cost dealing with the government officials.
 Cases like this happen all the time.
-During the over zealous expansion, business owners usually overlooked lots of unprecedented miscalculations that brought them into cash flow crisis.
+During the overzealous expansion, business owners usually overlooked lots of unprecedented miscalculations that brought them into cash flow crisis.

 3. Confused Good Debt From Bad Debt